Efficacy and safety of erector spinae plane block for postoperative analgesia after surgery: An Umbrella review protocol

 https://doi.org/10.20372/ajhsm.v03i01.03Abstract

 Background: Poorly managed postoperative pain after thoraco-abdominal surgery has several consequences in the postoperative period.
-The postoper ative pain after thoraco-abdominal surgery has been managed with systemic opioids and different regional anesthesia techniques.
-The opioid-based analgesics and landmark techniques have undesirable consequences; regional analgesia tech nique with ultrasound requires resources and expertise, while erector spinae plane block is a new technique with minimal side effects and is easy to administer.
-However, the quality of evidence on its efficacy is still uncertain and needs further investigation.
+The postoperative pain after thoraco-abdominal surgery has been managed with systemic opioids and different regional anesthesia techniques.
+The erector spinae plane block is a relatively new method that is simple to perform and generally associated

 Objective: This systematic review aimed to provide the quality of evidence on the efficacy and safety of erector spinae block after surgery.

-Discussion: The incidence of postoperative pain after thoraco-abdominal surgery is very high, which has a severe impact on the patient, family, healthcare providers, and healthcare delivery.
-This systematic review aimed to provide quality evidence on the efficacy and safety of landmark and ultrasound-assisted erector spinae plane block technique for postoperative pain management after surgery.
+Discussion: Postoperative pain is common after thoraco-abdominal surgery and places a heavy burden on patients, families, and healthcare systems.
+This review evaluates the effectiveness and safety of both landmark-guided and ultrasound assisted erector spinae plane block techniques for managing pain after surgery.